Skip to main content

 3. Select File as the Notification Method.

-4. Fund will automatically select all funds with the nominated notification method.
+4. Fund will automatically select all funds with file as the notification method.
 You can select or unselect Funds as required.

 5. Select Payroll Company, Location and Pay Frequency.
 You can select all.